Digital Twins for Smart City Emergency Response

-Key Features of the Application:
+Key Features of the Digital Twin Web App

 • Real-Time Firefighter Tracking: Using the integrated indoor geolocation technology through IoTs (Internet of Things), the application could track and display the real-time position of firefighters within the Museum.